LucasRJ3S/LucasRJ3S/README.md

-### Hello, Welcome to my profile 👋

 <h1>Lucas Rodrigues :man_technologist::brazil: </h1>

 <!--
 **LucasRJ3S/LucasRJ3S** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+### Hello, Welcome to my profile 👋

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning React and React Native
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...